A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-We denote the mapping from the pure-ranked part of the reward functions and the corresponding equilibrium distribution by We also define $\zeta_{k,\mu} := f_{\mu}/\fnom_k$ the normalized distribution.
+For a given $k$, we denote by $\epsilon_k$ the mapping which associates to the total reward function the corresponding equilibrium distribution, i.e. $\epsilon_k(R_k)=\mu_k,$ where $\mu_k$ satisfies~\eqref{eq:q_mu}.
 The problem of the retailer can then be written as

-where \begin{itemize} \itemsep{-0.2em} \item[$\diamond$] $s(\cdot)$ denotes the valuation of the energy savings, \item[$\diamond$] $c_r$ denotes the cost of production of energy, \item[$\diamond$] and $m_\mu$ is the mean consumption at the equilibrium $\mu$. \end{itemize} The constraint on the utility ensures that consumers play the game, as it procures a better utility than without additional reward.
-In the sequel, we denote by $g(\cdot)$ the function defined as